preciofishbone/OmniaDocs/document-management/author/controlled-documents-library/index.rst

 .. image:: cdl-settings-types-new.png

 + **Language**: Select language for the Document Types to be shown in the list below.
-+ **Document types**: Select which Document Types should be available when authors adds new draft documents here.
++ **Document types**: Select which Document Types should be suggested when authors adds new draft documents here.
+If empty, all Controlled Documents templates will be available.

 Creating a draft document
 **************************